New features in Value Screeners

-The idea behind using momentum factors with valuation is to find the strongest stocks, or the ones that are going up the most in price.
+The idea behind using momentum factors with valuation is to find the strongest stocks or the ones that are going up the most in price.
 O'Shaughnessy, in his book “What works on Wall Street”, calculated relative strength by looking at the stocks' returns over the past year.
 Winners seem to continue to win.
 Price momentum is the market putting its money where its mouth is.
 O'Shaughnessy states that the longer the period you consider, the more regression to the mean you can see.
-There is according to him a regression to the mean after about five years.
+According to him, there's a regression to the mean after about five years.
 Stocks that have exhibited five years of strong relative strength are usually on the brink of a turnaround (positive or negative).
 So results must favor shorter-term relative strength.

 We also added the Price Index 6 months as a separate screener to combine with other valuation factors.
 In a paper which we will publish soon, we found that the combination of momentum factors with valuation factors results in powerful screens with high investment value.